adamantine-sim/adamantine/joss/paper.md

 # Summary
 `Adamantine` is a thermomechanical simulation code that is written in C++ and built on top of deal.II [@dealII95], ArborX [@arborx2020], Trilinos [@trilinos-website], and Kokkos [@kokkos2022].
-`Adamantine` was developed with additive manufacturing in mind and it is particularly well adapted to simulate fused filament fabrication, direct energy deposition, and powder bed fusion.
-In order to support these different additive manufacturing processes, `adamantine` solves a nonlinear anisotropic heat equation using the finite element method with adaptive mesh refinement.
+`Adamantine` was developed with additive manufacturing in mind and it is particularly well adapted to simulate fused filament fabrication, directed energy deposition, and powder bed fusion. `Adamantine` employs the finite element method with adaptive mesh refinement to solve a nonlinear anisotropic heat equation, enabling support for various additive manufacturing processes.
+It can also perform elastoplastic and thermoelastoplastic simulations.
 It can handle materials in three distinct phases (solid, liquid, and powder) to accurately reflect the physical state during different stages of the manufacturing process.
 To enhance simulation accuracy, `adamantine` incorporates data assimilation techniques [@da2016].